-From food to entertainment, from clothing to flowers, there's much preparation and anticipation that revolves around a couple's wedding day.
+From food to entertainment, and clothing to flowers, there's much preparation and anticipation that revolves around a couple's wedding day.
 In Hindu culture, however, some couples put just as much effort into their engagement and pre-wedding ceremonies as they do for the wedding itself.
+"When describing Hindu weddings, I like to describe them as more of a festival because they consist of quite a few celebratory events leading up to the wedding," explains event planner Jignasa Patel.
+"These gatherings and events start off small and intimate, usually involving the families and relatives.
+Events close to the wedding day are larger and include family, relatives, as well as friends."
 Note that not all Hindu couples participate in the same traditions—it's a matter of personal beliefs and preferences.
 For those that do, however, it's an elaborate, ritual-rich celebration that takes place before the wedding itself.
-Sometimes it's a large celebration with family and friends, while other times it is a small and intimate gathering.

 Wondering what else you need to know before attending a Hindu engagement party or pre-wedding event?
 Here are some frequently asked questions: